 - leadership initiatives stalling out

 At its most extreme, dysfunctional culture eats away at your customer base as they lose trust in your brand promise or no longer share it with friends.
 And it eats away at your talent as employees fail to see the purpose of their daily work.

-What is typically called a "toxic culture" is most often a confused company culture.
+What is typically called a "toxic work culture" is most often a confused culture.

 Culture becomes confusing when different aspects of your organization communicate conflicting messages.
 Marketing messages do not match employees' performance incentives.
 Onboarding information for employees does not match guidance given in management training.
-Or, leadership's behavior does not match expected employee behavior.
+Leadership's behavior does not match expected employee behavior.

-Misalignment is also why most cultural change fails in organizations.
+Misalignment is also why changing work culture fails in most organizations.
 New initiatives often change only one aspect of the culture while leaving the rest of the system intact.
-Or they remain superficial and do not change the hard rules of the culture, such as organizational structure, performance incentives or management expectations.
+Or they remain superficial and do not change the hard rules of their toxic workplace culture, such as organizational structure, performance incentives or management expectations.

 When leadership teams fail to see their culture holistically and fail to identify the primary drivers of their ideal company culture, the result is a patchwork approach that has no cultural alignment and does more harm than good.